E-A-Griffin/E-A-Griffin/README.md

 # Education 👩🏻‍🎓
 Bachelor's in Computer Science with a minor in Mathematics from the University of South Florida

-Anticipated Master's in Computer Science from the University of South Florida (Spring 2022)
+Master's in Computer Science from the University of South Florida

+# Contact 📫
+You can reach me by email at emma.audrey.g@gmail.com
 <!--
 **E-A-Griffin/E-A-Griffin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.